-Object Description • Port This is the logical port number for this row.
+Object Description Port This is the logical port number for this row.
 Description Click Edit to indicate the port name.
 Enable State Display the current port state.
 Link Status Display the current link status.
 Speed Display the current speed status of the port. • Duplex Display the current duplex status of the port.
-Flow Control Display the current flow control configuration of the port.
-Configuration Flow Control Status Display the current flow control status of the port.
+Fiber Speed Display the current speed status of the fiber port.
+Flow Control Configuration Display the current flow control configuration of the port.
+Flow Control Status Display the current flow control status of the port.

-4.3.2 Port Counters
+4.3.1.2 Port Counters